 Stock Options.
 Under the 2005 Long-Term Incentive Plan, the Compensation Committee or the Board may approve the award of grants of incentive stock options and other non-qualified stock options.
 The Compensation Committee also has the authority to approve the grant of options that will become fully vested and exercisable automatically upon a change in control.
 The Compensation Committee may not, however, approve an award to any one person in any calendar year for options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan, and it may not approve an award of incentive options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
 The Compensation Committee will approve the exercise price and term of any option in its discretion; however, the exercise price may not be less than 100% of the fair market value of a share of common stock on the date of grant.
 In the case of any incentive stock option, the option must be exercised within 10 years of the date of grant.
 The exercise price of an incentive option awarded to a person who owns stock constituting more than 10% of the Company's voting power may not be less than 110% of such fair market value on such date and the option must be exercised within five years of the date of grant.
-As of March 28, 2015, there were outstanding options to purchase 919,808 shares of common stock granted under the 2005 Long-Term Incentive Plan, none of which were exercisable.
+As of April 2, 2016, there were outstanding options to purchase 748,300 shares of common stock granted under the 2005 Long-Term Incentive Plan, 513,400 of which were exercisable.
+There were 434,750 outstanding options to purchase shares of common stock granted under the 2013 Long-Term Incentive Plan, 46,000 of which were exercisable.

 Restricted Stock.
 Under the 2005 Long-Term Incentive Plan, the Compensation Committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
-As of March 28, 2015, there were 174,285 shares of restricted stock outstanding.
-Under the 2013 Long-Term Incentive Plan, there were 79,099 shares of restricted stock outstanding.
+As of April 2, 2016, there were 93,564 shares of restricted stock outstanding.
+Under the 2013 Long-Term Incentive Plan, there were 195,402 shares of restricted stock outstanding.